nvt/veloxvm/README.md

+## Overview

 VeloxVM is a virtual machine for resource-constrained devices in the Internet of Things.
 Its primary purpose is to provide a safe and versatile execution environment for small applications on such devices.
-To this end, VeloxVM features high-level programming languages, a compact bytecode format, preemptive multithreading, exception handling, resource provisioning, and security policies.
+To this end, VeloxVM features high-level programming languages, preemptive multithreading, exception handling, resource provisioning, and security policies.
+The services that many IoT operating systems are unable to give to applications because of a lack of hardware and language support can thus be provided by VeloxVM instead.
+Despite providing a comprehensive feature set, VeloxVM is able to execute together with a host operating system on resource-constrained IoT devices with as little as 32 kB RAM and 256 kB ROM.

+### Application Development

+Applications can be written in the _Scheme_ programming language or _Iota_ (Internet of Things Application language), which is a new language developed in conjunction with VeloxVM.
+Most of the [Scheme standard version R5RS](http://www.schemers.org/Documents/Standards/R5RS/) is supported, along with some extensions.
+Additionally, a considerably number of procedures have been added for network programming and accessing the typical services of an IoT operating system.
+Iota is basically an imperative script language with C-like syntax.
+When compiling Iota scripts, they get translated to Scheme as an intermediary step.

+The applications are compiled to a custom bytecode format with high-level instructions.
+The instruction set contains 191 instructions, and is designed to make IoT apps efficient to express in bytecode.
+An compact bytecode makes software updates fast and energy-efficient to send over radio, and to store on the devices---either in RAM or in ROM.

+### Supported operating systems

+* POSIX systems such as Linux, *BSD, macOS, and Windows with Cygwin (ports/posix)

+* Contiki (ports/contiki)

 ## Required software